 - 1. A vertical line array (VLA) was suspended off the A-frame (Figure 2) of the R/V Robertson.
-Hydrophone sensitivity was determined for each hydrophone and accounted for separately with an average of -206 dB re 1 V/ μ Pa.
+Hydrophone sensitivity was determined for each hydrophone and accounted for separately with an average of -206 dB re 1 V/μPa.
 This system recorded with a single hydrophone sampling frequency of 62,500 Hz. - 2.
-An autonomous single hydrophone recording system (Loggerhead) attached to the VLA, with overall sensitivity of -220 dB re 1 V/ μ Pa for the measurements on 7 December and -200 dB re 1 V/ μ Pa for the measurements on 8 December, had a sampling frequency of 50,000 Hz. - 3.
-A single-hydrophone underwater sound level meter (USLM), deployed over the port side of the R/V Robertson, had an overall sensitivity of -205 dB re 1 V/ μ Pa and sampling frequency of 52.000 Hz.
+An autonomous single hydrophone recording system (Loggerhead) attached to the VLA, with an overall sensitivity of -220 dB re 1 V/μPa for the measurements on 7 December and -200 dB re 1 V/μPa for the measurements on 8 December, had a sampling frequency of 50,000 Hz. - 3.
+A single-hydrophone underwater sound level meter (USLM), deployed over the port side of the R/V Robertson, had an overall sensitivity of -205 dB re 1 V/μPa and a sampling frequency of 52,000 Hz.

-The measurement depths of these systems on both days was 1.7-12 m (Figure 4).
-Note the VLA and Loggerhead systems are in-line, whereas the location of the USLM is offset; the effective range for all systems was approximately 120 m.
-Additionally, a four-channel geophone/hydrophone system was deployed over the starboard side of the R/V Robertson; data from this system are experimental and will not be discussed further in this report.
+The measurement depths of these systems on both days was 1.25 to 9.25 m (Figure 4).
+Note that the VLA and Loggerhead systems were in-line, whereas the location of the USLM was offset; the effective range for all systems was approximately 120 m.
+Additionally, a four-channel geophone/hydrophone system was deployed over the starboard side of the R/V Robertson; data from this system were experimental and will not be discussed further in this report.

 Figure 4.
-Depth distribution of hydrophones deployed from the R/V Robertson.
+Depth distribution of the hydrophones deployed from the R/V Robertson.
 Three systems are shown: vertical line array (black), autonomous Loggerhead system (green), and Underwater Sound Level Meter (blue).
-This depth distribution applies to 7 and 8 December measurements over the nominal period 12-3 pm.
+This depth distribution applies to 7 and 8 December measurements over the nominal period 12:00-3:00 pm.

 The R/V Robertson was repositioned on 8 December, but the position was within a few meters of the measurement range in effect on 7 December, which is on the order of GPS positioning uncertainty.
-The water depth on both days, i.e., during the limited time of the measurements and corrected for tides, was 14.8 m as measured by the R/V Robertson depth-sounder and by the sound speed versus depth measurements that yielded a depth-averaged sound speed of 1488.5 m $\rm s^{-1}$ (Figure 6).
+The water depth on both days-i.e., during the limited time of the measurements and corrected for tides-was 12.5 m as measured by the R/V Robertson depth sounder.
+The sound speed versus depth measurements showed a depth-averaged sound speed of 1488.5 m s-1 (Figure 6).

 Figure 5.
-Location for underwater sound measurements made from the R/V Robertson (within red box) on 7 and 8 December 2015 at range 120 m from the pile, and by a WSDOT team at range 20 m from the pile.
-The expanded-scale shows locations on a meter-scale for the Robertson measurements.
-The three triangular symbols identify the location of USLM measurements for the three pile tests (raw or control pile, DW or double wall pile, and mandrel pile) taken off the port side of the R/V Robertson.
+Locations of the underwater sound measurements taken from the R/V Robertson (within red box) on 7 and 8 December 2015 at a range of 120 m from the pile, and by a WSDOT team at a range of 20 m from the pile.
+The expanded scale shows locations on a meter scale for the Robertson measurements.
+The three triangular symbols identify the locations of the USLM measurements for the three pile tests (raw or control pile, DW or double wall pile, and mandrel pile) taken off the port side of the R/V Robertson.

 Figure 6.
 Sound speed vs depth as measured from the R/V Robertson on 7 December at 11:30 am.
-The small reduction in sound speed near the surface at depths less than 2 m is due to a slightly reduced temperature (11.46°C vs 11.56°C at mid-water and near the bottom).
+The small reduction in sound speed near the surface at depths of less than 2 m is due to a slightly reduced temperature (11.46°C vs 11.56°C at mid-water and near the bottom).
 The effective water column-averaged sound speed is 1488.5 m s $^{-1}$.
-Depth was 14.6 m, to which another 0.2 m was added due to the tide.